SACRED HEART OF JESUS ROMAN CATHOLIC CHURCH MARMORA

 Rev. Thomas Murtagh suffered a heart attack on Feb.
 28, 1920 after having suffered an attack of influenza in 1918 that left him weakened.
 "Born in Ireland in 1863, he was educated at St. Nells College, Dublin, For three years after coming to Canada, he was attached to St. Mary's Cathedral, Kingston, and then appointed curate to the late Father Davis, Madoc.
 As a result of his great ability, the present splendid stone church was erected, the handsome and commodious presbytery built and furnished, the ground beautified, and the cemetery enlarged and the Separate School built.

-In 1903 the beautiful brick church in Marmora, recently cleared of debt, burned with all its contents.
+In 1903 the beautiful brick church in Marmora, recently cleared of debt, was hit by lightning and burned with all its contents.
 In 1904 Father Murtagh directed his courageous flock in building the stone church that now stands.
 The foundation was built by Richard Sheehy of Peterborough, for $1300; the superstructure by Caspar Speagle of Westport, for $11,460.

 The Archbishop had selected 6 men from 17 nominations made at a parish meeting, to form a "Committee of Management of Financial Affairs", one of them being co-treasurer with the pastor.
 There is no evidence that Father Murtagh encountered any such difficulties as Father Davis did with the contractors!

-Archbishop Gauthier laid the cornerstone on May 8, 1904, and blessed the completed church on November 20, 1904.
+Archbishop Gauthier laid the cornerstone on May 8, 1904, and blessed the completed church on November 20, 1904 when the first mass was held.
 The Stations of the Cross were erected that evening; the church bell, christened Hugo Bernard, was installed the next morning.

 Father Murtagh died in February 1920, and was buried in the parish cemetery close by the church he had built.
 In his 26 years in Marmora he had become a living legend.
 The names of the pastors who succeeded him are to be found in the list appended to this narrative.